DongChen06/GANs-Agriculture/README.md

 ### Fruit Detection
+**2023**
+- Zhang, Tingting, et al. "Large-scale apple orchard mapping from multi-source data using the semantic segmentation model with image-to-image translation and transfer learning."
+Computers and Electronics in Agriculture 213 (2023): 108204.

 **2022**
 - Ufuah, Donald, et al. "A Data Augmentation Approach Based on Generative Adversarial Networks for Date Fruit Classification."
 Applied Engineering in Agriculture (2022): 0.